-- Proximity to an incorporated municipality or a municipal annexation area. - Presence of existing public sewer and public water service nearby. - Plans by the County to provide public sewage service within five years. - Location on or near a major road. - Character and intensity of surrounding development, including proposed development. - Location relative to major preserved lands. - The area's environmental character. - How the area ranks according to the "Delaware Strategies for State Policies and Spending" document (Level 1, Level 2, Level 3, or Level 4).
+- Proximity to an incorporated municipality or a municipal annexation area. - Presence of existing public sewer and public water service nearby. - Plans by the County to provide public sewage service within five years. - Location on or near a major road or intersection. - Character and intensity of surrounding development, including proposed development. - Location relative to major preserved lands. - Location of water bodies.

+- Location of agricultural and other protected easements. - The area's environmental character. - How the area ranks according to the "Delaware Strategies for State Policies and Spending" document (Level 1, Level 2, Level 3, or Level 4).